Mitochondrial Genetics Research Group

 Research Group Head

-The overall aim of Professor St. John’s team’s research is to understand how mitochondrial DNA is replicated, transmitted and segregated during development so that cells, tissues and organs function efficiently.
-The team is applying this knowledge to develop new reproductive strategies to help women who suffer from repeated failed fertilisation outcome or embryo developmental arrest; and enhanced genetics for animal breeding purposes.
+The overall aim of Professor St. John’s research is to understand how mitochondrial DNA is replicated, transmitted and segregated during development in order that cells, tissues and organs function efficiently.
+He is applying this knowledge to develop reproductive strategies for women that suffer from repeated failed fertilisation outcome or embryo developmental arrest; and enhanced genetics for animal breeding purposes.

 Mapping mitochondrial DNA during development